Your Payment and Performance Bond Broker

-Performance Bonds and Payment Bonds – The Performance Bond Experts
+Payment & Performance Bonds – We Are Your Bond Experts

 Call us at (913) 214-8344 to start your Performance Bond application today!

 We are the nation’s leading provider of performance bonds and bid bonds.
 Our expertise spans the entire range of bonds and we’ve worked extremely hard over the years to develop deep relationships so that we can offer you the absolutely best bond rate available.
 We work with you to present the best case scenario to the surety bond company.
 Then, we utilize our deep relationships with those companies to get the right bond suited for your specific needs.

 How are we able to do this?
 Through a lot of hard work.

 That’s how we’re successful.
 That’s why we’re the best.
 Hard work.
 Dedication.
 Experience.
 We’re the EXPERTS when it comes to bonds.
 Apply today by clicking the Apply Online box below:

-Here are some of the most Frequently Asked Questions that we got about Performance Bonds
+Here are some of the most Frequently Asked Questions that we get about Performance Bonds

 What does it cost?
 Can I get one with bad credit?

 The cost can vary widely from company-to-company, but some general guidelines are that the rate is 3% for all bonds that are $250,000 and less.
 For bonds over this amount, we use a graduated scale for the bond rate.
 In general, most bonds are going to cost between 0.75%-3%.
-For companies with bad credit, the bond rate can be higher as there is more work involved to get a bond issued (and that work is much preferred to an expensive bank guarantee).
+For companies with bad credit, the bond rate can be higher as there is more work involved to get one issued (and that work is much preferred to an expensive bank guarantee).
 We work with you to present your financials in the best light to the surety so that you can get on with your work.